Samira-Rahimian/OFDM-CE-C-Code/README.md

 ber_data_all.txt: A file to aggregate results from all cases in order for plotting.

-Plotting_python.txt: Includes script to generate BER vs. Eb/N0 graphs from ber_data_all.txt.
+plot_ber.py: Includes Python code to generate BER vs. Eb/N0 graphs from ber_data_all.txt.
 __________________________________________________________________________________________________
 Usage Instructions:
 __________________________________________________________________________________________________